Paul Lambert

 I drop those with missing stage information (stage == 0).
 I am investigating all cause survival (status=1,2).

-I fit a model that includes stage, sex and age (using a rectricted cubic splines).
+I fit a model that includes stage, sex and age (using a natural spline).
 I assume proportional hazards, but if I relax this assusmption the syntax for standsurv would be identical.
-Stage is classified as localised, regional and distant and is modelled using two dummy covariates with localised as the reference category.
+Stage is classified as localised, regional and distant and is modelled as a factor variable with localised as the reference category.

 . gen female = sex==2